-By clicking on the combobox, you will be able to choose which user groups are able to access the selected setting.
-You can revoke the access at any time by removing the group from the selection.
+By clicking on the combo box, you will be able to choose which groups are able to access the selected settings.
+You can revoke access at any time by removing the group from the selection (or, if you wish only to revoke access for an individual account, by removing that account from the configured group).